helentran64/backend-developer/README.md

 # backend-developer
-- Step by step guide to becoming a modern backend developer
+- Step by step guide to becoming a backend developer